remyroy/CDDA-Game-Launcher/BUILDING.md

 CDDA Game Launcher is developed using Python.
 In order to run or build the launcher, you will need to download a recent version of Python and install all the requirements.

+> It seems like the projects cannot be built with Python 3.7+ .
+More efforts are needed to fix this issue.
+See #263 for instance.

 ## Requirements

 The full list of requirements is available in [requirements.txt](requirements.txt).
 Most of these requirements are Python packages that can be installed using [pip](https://en.wikipedia.org/wiki/Pip_%28package_manager%29).
 Unfortunately, some of these requirements need build tools which are not easy to use nor easy to install on Windows.
 Here are those special requirements: